As I train more, I get more nutrition questions. I normally post a What I eat Wednesday post annually so it seems like no time like the present!

 That being said I am not a professional.

 I’m not a dietitian or nutritionist and I’m not trying to be.
 I’m still figuring out what works for me.
 At the end of the day, just like running shoes there are different strokes for different folks.
 I am someone who likes to eat very simply and not makes things more complicated then they have to be.
+I do try and meal prep for the week.

 That being said, please join me on my day.